Alaska Technical Climbs

 • All requests for refunds must be made in writing and received in our Colorado office.

 • Mountain Trip reserves the right to cancel an expedition prior to the departure date for any reason.
 In the event that the expedition is cancelled based solely on an internal administrative decision by Mountain Trip (Internal Cancellation), all monies, except for nonrefundable administrative fees, collected by Mountain Trip from team members for the canceled expedition shall be refunded within 30 days.
 That is the extent of our financial liability for such cancellations.
-This Internal Cancellation provision shall not apply when external factors that force Mountain Trip to cancel an expedition against its will, including, but not limited to, international political upheaval, terrorism, drought/famine, epidemics/pandemics, and/or cancellations imposed by foreign or domestic governments or permitting agencies (External Cancellation).
-All External Cancellations shall not be subject to a refund unless such cancellation occurs prior to the deadlines set forth in the Refund and Cancellation policies, above.
+This Internal Cancellation provision shall not apply when external factors that force Mountain Trip to cancel an expedition against its will, including, but not limited to international political upheaval, terrorism, drought/famine, epidemics/pandemics, and/or cancellations imposed by foreign or domestic governments or permitting agencies (External Cancellation).
+All External Cancellations shall not be subject to a refund unless such cancellation occurs prior to the deadlines set forth in the Refund and Cancellation policies stated above.

-General Agreement Concerning Services to be Provided And Responsibilities of Team Members
+General Agreement Concerning Services to be Provided and Responsibilities of Team Members

-When registering for an expedition with Mountain Trip we want to help make sure you understand the services we are providing and the services you are responsible for.
+When registering for an expedition with Mountain Trip, we want to help make sure you understand the services we are providing and the services for which you are responsible.

-Transportation is incidental
+Transportation is Incidental

 The main purpose of becoming a team member is to join us on an expedition in the mountains.
-As such any transportation we provide or that you may contract for on your own is incidental to the trip.
+As such, any transportation we provide or that you may contract for on your own is incidental to the trip.
 We suggest that you make sure you have time built into your itinerary for delays.

-Transportation to and from your destination
+Transportation to and from Your Destination

 We will designate a specific Team Meeting Day for your expedition.
 Transportation to the meeting point on your Team Meeting Day is to be provided by you.
 You must arrive in time to be ready to participate in a team meeting at the appointed time on the Team Meeting Day for your expedition.
 This probably means you will need to arrive the day before, as our Team Meetings for Alaska trips are held in the morning.
-Expedition climbing is very dynamic and we will provide you with a recommendation as to when you should book your flights to and from your destination.
+Expedition climbing is very dynamic, and we will provide you with a recommendation as to when you should book your flights to and from your destination.
 We suggest you book a ticket that allows you to change your flight with little effort or cost.

-Lodging off the mountain
+Lodging off the Mountain

-Mountain Trip will provide lodging per the Inclusions and Exclusions section above.
+Mountain Trip will provide lodging per the Inclusions and Exclusions section of the “What’s Included?” tab.
 Any additional lodging is your responsibility.
 Don’t worry about booking a room after your expedition.
 We generally don’t know how long we’ll be in the mountains, and we can help arrange lodging when we return to “civilization.”

 Responsibilities of Team Members

-You are ultimately responsible for your own well-being, including making all necessary preparations to ensure good health and physical conditioning.
-You are responsible for understanding the conditions that may exist on the climb and choosing a climb that is appropriate for your abilities and interests.
-You are responsible for having knowledge of all pre-departure information and for assembling the appropriate clothing and equipment for your climb.
+• You are responsible for understanding the conditions that may exist on the climb and choosing a climb that is appropriate for your abilities and interests.

-While on the expedition, team members are responsible to maintain basic levels of hygiene and to conduct themselves respectfully with other team members and members of the local population.
+While on the expedition, team members are responsible for maintaining basic levels of hygiene and to conduct themselves respectfully with other team members and members of the local population.
 If a guide feels that a team member is putting other members’ health or safety at risk, the guide has the discretion to remove a team member from an expedition.

 Use our office staff and your lead guide as pre-trip resources to ensure that all your questions are answered.
 Travel insurance may help recoup expenses if you need to leave an expedition due to an illness.

-Airline Responsibility Passenger/Airline contracts are in effect while team members are on board any aircraft contracted for use in the expedition.
+Airline Responsibility Passenger/Airline contracts are in effect while team members are onboard any aircraft contracted for use in the expedition.

-The following is a very general list of gear for climbing technical climbing routes in Alaska with Mountain Trip.
+The following is a very general list of gear for climbing technical routes in Alaska with Mountain Trip.
 Climbers joining us on an expedition will receive an updated, comprehensive equipment list that will be tailored for the route you are climbing.

 Many of the items on the list need to fit you well in order for you to fully enjoy your experience on the mountain.
 Please plan ahead with equipment purchased for your trip so you can be certain that your gear fits you well.
-Pitch 4 on Ham and Eggs is not the place to discover that your pack is too small for your torso, or that your boots give you blisters.
+Pitch 4 on Ham and Eggs is not the place to discover that your pack is too small for your torso or that your boots give you blisters.
 Recommended items reflect the opinions of our guides.
 We have used and have faith in all of our recommendations, but they may not necessarily fit or work for you.

-Please follow this list closely and do not hesitate to call us for clarifications or to solicit an opinion about anything you are considering.
-There is a great selection of gear available in Anchorage but please plan ahead and order any items that are size specific.
-Only bring down good gear that is in very good condition, as it will all get tested, perhaps to the extreme!
+Please follow this list closely and don’t hesitate to call or email us for clarifications, or to solicit an opinion about anything you are considering.
+There is a great selection of gear available in Anchorage, but please plan ahead and order any items that are size specific.
+We want you to be as prepared as possible for your expedition.

 Print Equipment